 What is a subgenre?

 A subgenre is a smaller and more specific genre within a broader genre.
-Each genre can contain several subgenres, and there can even be additional more niche subgenres within other subgenres.
+Each genre can contain several subgenres, and there can even be additional more niche types within other subgenres.
 Every primary genre can be thought of as a family with its various subgenres populating its family tree.
-It is important to note that a subgenre is NOT as simple as a hybrid or mashup of multiple genres, though a subgenre may be created to reflect a common genre combination such as horror-comedy or action-thriller.
+It is important to note that a subgenre is NOT as simple as a hybrid or mashup of multiple genres.
+However, a they may be created to reflect a common genre combination such as horror-comedy or action-thriller.

 - Smaller, more specific genres within other genres